gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## How long does it take to start receiving Research (mining) credit?

 This depends on several factors.
-You must have some coins to begin with, some have started with as few as 100 coins.
+You must have some coins to begin with, some have started with as few as 100 coins, but the general recommendation now is around 5000.
 You must send a "beacon", this is how your information is populated into the Neural Network which controls payments, see [Mining setup](Mining-Setup "wikilink").
 You must have over 100 RAC on at least 1 whitelisted BOINC project before you can